 - Pre-queue Abandons

 Pre-queue abandons are contacts where the person who initiated the inbound contact disconnects prior to entering a queue.
 Calls that end during an IVR prompt count as pre-queue abandons.
-Note: For now, these are not included in Live Dashboards.
+Note: For now, these are not included in Talkdesk Live.
 They’ll be accessible through the old reporting model during the transition.

 When should I use the New Data Model metrics versus the old data model metrics?